colinpmillar/cpm-tools/cran-comments.md

 ## NOTE

-maintainer email changed - @ices.dk server was previously blocking emails from @xmpalantir.wu.ac.at resulting in me changing the maintainer email so I could proceed with package submission.
+maintainer email changed - @ices.dk mail server was previously blocking emails from @xmpalantir.wu.ac.at resulting in me changing the maintainer email so I could proceed with package submission.